 Opening a developer account

-This overview of how to register for a developer account for the Windows Store and Windows Phone Store will help you make the right choices as you set up your account.
+This overview of how to register for a developer account for the Windows Store will help you understand the process of setting up your account.

 - Select your developer account type (individual or company).
-Note that you cannot change this later, so be sure to choose the right type of account.
+You won't be able to change this later, so be sure to choose the right type of account.
+For a company account, be sure to review the guidelines below.

 If you are registering as a company, you'll also need to enter the name, email address, and phone number of the person who will approve your company's account.